juliehache/api-docs/gettingstarted/overview.md

 ## User Application Initiation Flow From App Store

 1. A user will select an Application to activate from the App Store at [http://buzzdata.com/appstore](http://buzzdata.com/appstore)
-2. ￼A Modal box will appear which allows the user to activate the App on their account.
+2. A Modal box will appear which allows the user to activate the App on their account.

 		**NOTE**: The Application will have to handle the instance where the user does not  authorize the Application by ticking the box - in this case the oAuth access token  will be in the invalid_grant state.
 Once the user authorizes the Application, your Application will be free to make any API calls on behalf of the user and display results in the modal dialogue.

 		**NOTE**: Since the origin at this point will be app-store, your application will not be  passed any details associated with a Dataroom.
 You should decide what you want to show the user at this point, it could be a list of their datarooms or what  have you.

-  	**NOTE**: The Application should store the oAuth2 authorization token associated  with the user name so that future activations do not require re-authorization of  the application.
-This will work as BuzzData tokens will not expire.
+  	**NOTE**: BuzzData tokens will not expire.
+Future activations by the user will not show the Authorization screen unless the token access is revoked by the user.

   	**NOTE**: The application should implement a ‘Save’ button that signals that the  user is done manipulating their data and the Application should save the results back to BuzzData.

 3. At this point the Application is authorized on the Users account and will also appear in the list of Applications in their Datarooms and Datafile versions.
 ￼